 - Coordinate the actions of fire, police, EMS, and all other responding emergency units to the scene through a Unified Command System. - The University Police Department assumes Incident Command/Unified Command in all civil disturbances, bomb incidents, and terrorist activity operations.
-Local and state police will coordinate with arriving FBI at a suspected terrorist event. - The College Station Fire Department assumes Incident Command/Unified Command in all emergencies except those specifically assigned to the police department. - Command all field activities and assume the authority to direct all on-site incident activities within the University's jurisdiction. - Establish an ICP and provide an assessment of the situation to the University EMD or other officials, identify incident management resources required, and direct the on-scene incident management activities from the command post. - Identify the first trained emergency responder on-scene as the Incident Commander until a more qualified individual can assume command.
+Local and state police will coordinate with arriving Federal Bureau of Investigation (FBI) at suspected terrorist events. - The College Station Fire Department assumes Incident Command/Unified Command in all emergencies except those specifically assigned to the police department.

+- Command all field activities and assume the authority to direct all on-site incident activities within the University's jurisdiction. - Establish an ICP and provide an assessment of the situation to the university officials, identify incident management resources required, and direct the on-scene incident management activities from the command post. - Identify the first trained emergency responder on-scene as the Incident Commander until a more qualified individual can assume command.